-In case you missed them the first time around, take a look at what your colleagues have been reading.
-Below, you’ll find an interesting and eclectic mix of articles on divorce liens, social media in divorce proceedings, how to draft a winning closing argument, tricks of the trade from private investigators, and everything in between.
+In case you missed them the first time around, take a look at what your colleagues have been reading this year.
+Below, you’ll find an interesting and eclectic mix of articles on reasons why some lawyers quit practicing law, social media in divorce proceedings, how to locate bugs and wiretaps, and everything in between.
 We hope they pique your interest.

 “When I quit practicing law in 2004 after 27 years of being an attorney, I felt like I had failed my parents, my family, and myself.
 I couldn’t take it anymore; the practice of a general trial lawyer had ceased being the adventure of a white knight and had become the nightmare of a palace dwarf.